 - If serving the cake as such, slice it warm and serve.
 As i was frosting the cakes, i cling wrapped them and refrigerated until use.

-- If you still feel the cream is too thick, add another tbsp of milk and whisk.
+- If you still feel the cream is too thick, add another tablespoon of milk and whisk.
 I usually make the buttercream, just before i frost my cakes.

 Fill and frost the cakes